Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 Experiment
 ^^^^^^^^^^

-An experiment is made up of all the different bricks needed to perform federated learning training and testing: the training data, the algorithm used to do the local training, the federated learning strategy, the metric and the test data.
+An experiment is made up of all the different pieces required to perform federated learning: the training data, the algorithm used to do the local training, the federated learning strategy, the metric and the test data.
 Launching an experiment creates a :ref:`concept_compute_plan`.